 Septic System Maintenance is Crucial for Water Quality

 When septic systems fail they contaminate lakes and streams in our watershed.
-Learn more in this interactive diagram from the EPA.

 Septic Rules in Watershed Towns

 Because failing septic systems release bacteria and viral pathogens into waterbodies, RSA 147:1 gives town Health Officers the authority to adopt regulations ensuring that wastewater disposal systems shall not be a nuisance or injurious to public health.
 Failing systems leach nutrients like phosphorus and nitrogen into the water which can result in toxic cyanobacteria blooms.
+You can read examples of septic rules from towns across New Hampshire here.

 Town of Sunapee